Earlz/lucidmvc/README.md

 * Requires .Net 4.0.
 No plans(yet) to upgrade to .Net 4.5
 * Tested on Mono 2.10.8/Arch Linux 64 bit
 * Thoroughly tested under Apache and tested somewhat well under IIS 7 (IIS 6 is filled with horrors.
 Not supported)
+* Actively developed using MonoDevelop on Arch Linux(so it'll always work pretty good there)

 As the API stabilizes, I'll be providing more and more samples.
 For a large up-to-date(usually) sample though you can view my blog's source code at https://bitbucket.org/earlz/lastyearswishes

-Source can be downloaded(and possibly pushed?) via Mercurial
+Source can be downloaded or forked via Mercurial

 * Mercurial@bitbucket: https://bitbucket.org/earlz/Lucidmvc